Nexmo/station/_partials/stitch/guides/inviting-members/javascript.md

 ### 2.5 - Listening for members who joined a conversation

-We'll update the `setupConversationEvents` method to listen for the `member:joined` event on the conversation and then show a message in the UI about a member joining the conversation.
+Update the `setupConversationEvents` method by adding code to listen for the `member:joined` event on the conversation and then show a message in the UI about a member joining the conversation:

 ```javascript
 setupConversationEvents(conversation) {